secondbitcoin/secondbitcoin/README.md

 To get started with Secondbitcoin, follow these steps:

+### Set Up Environment
+Build the project using the following configurations:

+**v0.12.1-second** branch on Ubuntu 16.04 LTS.

+**v29.0-second** branch on Ubuntu 24.04 LTS.

+You can install Ubuntu on a VMware virtual machine; VMware Workstation Pro is available for free for personal use.

 ### Clone the Repository
 Check out either the v0.12.1-second or v0.29.0-second branch from the GitHub repository: